JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_06/lab.md

 ex = :(i + i*i + y*i - sin(z))
 @test replace_i(ex) == :(k + k*k + y*k - sin(z))
 ```
-write function `sreplace_i(s)` which does the same thing but instead of a parsed expression (AST) it manipulates a string, such as
+write a different function `sreplace_i(s)`, which does the same thing but instead of a parsed expression (AST) it manipulates a string, such as
 ```@repl lab06_meta
 s = string(ex)
 ```
-Think of some corner cases, that the method may not handle properly.

 **HINTS**:
 - Use `Meta.parse` in combination with `replace_i` **ONLY** for checking of correctness.
-- You can use the `replace` function.
+- You can use the `replace` function in combination with regular expressions.
+- Think of some corner cases, that the method may not handle properly.

 ```@raw html
 </div></div>